salmanfisal/GSIV23_Y_salman_fisal/README.md

              e.title.toLowerCase().includes(nav.toLowerCase()));
             setFilterResult(result);

-- After getting the result stored in another state hook and passed that hook to map with the jsx tags like img title description etc
+- After getting the result stored in another state hook and passed that hook to map with the jsx tags like img title description etc..

+- Added the pagination to navigate between the pages where i need to modify the url by passing the pages list dynamically..

 --------------------------------------------- thankYou -------------------------------------------------------------------